shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

       username: dev-user
 ```

-Since we didn't specify any group, `dev-user` would be able to authenticate to the cluster, however wouldn't be able `list` or `get` any resources.
+Since we didn't specify any group, `dev-user` would be able to authenticate to the cluster, however wouldn't be able to `list` or `get` any resources.

 For users mapped using `mapUsers`, RBAC permission can be given in two ways :

 1. RBAC permissions with Kubernetes User
-2. RBAC permissions with Kubernetes Group
+2. RBAC permissions with Kubernetes Groups

 ### RBAC permissions with Kubernetes User